ersindas/ersindas.github.io/_pages/about.md

 News
 ======
-**[April 18, 2025]** I will present our research on *Robust Control Barrier Functions* at the 45th Southern California Control Workshop, held at the University of California, San Diego, on Friday, April 18th.
+**[April 18, 2025]** I presented our research on *Robust Control Barrier Functions* at the 45th Southern California Control Workshop, held at the University of California, San Diego, on Friday, April 18th.
 [Link](http://terrano.ucsd.edu/jorge/sccw/index.html)

 **[April 16, 2025]** I gave a seminar on *Uncertainty-Aware Safe Autonomy for Real-World Systems* to the Dynamics & Control Research Group of the University of Bristol, UK.